foxfixfax/PyCCE/docs/source/theory.rst

     \tilde{L}_C = \frac{L_{C}}{\prod_{C'}\tilde{L}_{C'\subset C}}

-Where :math:`L_{C}` is a coherence function of the qubit, interacting only with the nuclear spins in the given cluster :math:`C` (with the cluster Hamiltonian :math:`\hat H_C`), and :math:`\tilde{L}_{C'}` are contributions of :math:`C'` subcluster of :math:`C`.
+Where :math:`L_{C}` is a coherence function of the qubit, interacting only with the bath spins in a given cluster :math:`C` (with the cluster Hamiltonian :math:`\hat H_C`), and :math:`\tilde{L}_{C'}` are contributions of :math:`C'` subcluster of :math:`C`.

-For example, up to the overall phase factor, the contribution of the single spin :math:`i` is equal to the coherence function of the bath of a single spin:
+For example, up to the overall phase factor, the contribution of the single spin :math:`i` is equal to the coherence function of the bath with one isolated spin :math:`i`:

 .. math::
     \tilde{L}_i = L_{i}